as-hu/Fitness_calculator/README.md

 # Fitness_calculator
-Desktop application of a Fitness Calculator using python.
+Desktop application of a Fitness Calculator using python(used tkinter for GUI).